noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - flow has all the benefits of typescript with 0 of the limitations
   - fk typescript

+## flow usage
+  - `// @flow` typecheck this file
+  - `// @noflow` do not typecheck this file
+  - ignore the next line strategies
+    - `// FlowFixMe` for type errors yo uintend to fix later
+    - `// $FlowIssue` for type errors you think are flows fault
+    - `// @FlowExpetedError` when you expect a type error
+    - `// @FlowIgnore` when you want to ignore your code

 ## flow config
   - [include]
     - a path per line, accepts `*` and `**` globs